roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Shayleen Ch.
-01 ****** byJust_Plain_Bob© I moved the bolt cutters to the next toe and said, "Okay; let's try this again.
+I moved the bolt cutters to the next toe and said, "Okay; let's try this again.
 Talk to me Travon; talk to me" and talk he did.
 While Shay bandaged his toe I went looking and found everything right where he said it would be.
 We collected all the cameras and recorders and behind a false wall in a closet we found all of the blackmail material.
 Shay raised an eyebrow as she looked at some of it.

  "Travon has been a very busy boy.
 If this material falls into the wrong hands he would be in big trouble."